 ‘We come to therapy when we want to change’

 As the parts unburden, the system relaxes and clients have greater access to their core ‘Self’.
-As a result the client’s system becomes more at peace and settled.
+As a result their system becomes more at peace and settled.

 I am based near Bath in the South West of England, but also work online with clients who live further afield.
 I offer an introductory session at a reduced fee.